Europe

 Football: Russia’s Premier League is set to sign a three-year deal worth $17m (£9m/€13m) a season for its rights from the 2005 season with the Fedcom-media agency

-Spanish football federation may start own channel
+The Spanish football federation is considering launching its own television channel

 German football league to block plan by Deutsche Telekom to use Bundesliga internet rights.